skybet/js-tech-test/README.md

 docker-compose up -d
 ```

 The API will now be available on `http://localhost:8888/` and you should be able to view the available routes by hitting the API root.

+If you are developing on Windows it's likely that docker won't have mapped the ports to `localhost`.
+Run `docker-machine ip default` to find the correct IP, the ports and endpoints will be the same.

 The WebSocket Server will be available on `ws://localhost:8889` and you can test this is working by subscribing to all outcome updates: